-In the Study Area (as well as in the rest of the Ruềns) the feldspatic Bokkeveld shales, as a result of weathering, were altered into Kaolin.
-Kaolin can be found in wide swathes of land in red, pink, brown, white, ochre and other colours, and can be easily identified on hill slopes and along road and river cuttings (Figures 15 and 16).
-The Kaoline was mined in many locations in the Study Area.
-See Chapter S.
+In the Study Area (as well as in the rest of the Rûens) the feldspatic Bokkeveld shales, as a result of deep profile weathering, were altered into Kaolin.
+Kaolin can be found in wide swathes of land in red, pink, brown, white, ochre and other colours, and can be easily identified on hill slopes and along road and river cuttings.
+(Kaolinite is a clay mineral, formed by weathering or hydrothermal alteration of aluminosilicate minerals.
+Thus, rocks rich in feldspar commonly weather to kaolinite.
+Kaolin was mined in many locations in the Study Area (Figure 16).